tyleretters/nor.the-rn.info/_posts/2022-02-13-withdrawal-limit-exceeded.md

 *They say every driveway in the United States of America is connected.*

 Northbound on the five.
 Saturday afternoon gridlock.
 Lane splitting — while legal in California — is a power I reserve for only the direst of biological situations.
-The art of riding fundamentally the art of one single task:<!--x--> increase the of odds of not dying, every second, with utter vigilance, ad infinitum.
+The art of riding is fundamentally the art of one single task:<!--x--> increase the of odds of not dying, every second, with utter vigilance, ad infinitum.

 *I think the SSRI withdrawals are finally over.*